radinformatics/whatisit/README.md

       docker-compose up -d

+### Create a User
+You will want to create a user (other than anonymous) for associating with the first collection of reports to upload.
+You can do this by navigating to `127.0.0.1` and clicking the button to Register.
+Currently supported backends (meaning we have OAuth2 tokens for them) are Twitter and Github.
+Once you've logged in, your user is created!

 ### Loading Test Data
 The test dataset consists of reports and annotations for ~100K radiologist reports from Stanford Medicine, de-identified (and data is NOT available in this repo).
 To load the data, you should use the script [scripts/upload_demo.py](scripts/upload_demo.py).
 First send the command to the instance to run the script: